4trastos/42-School-Exam-Rank-02/README.md

 Cuando esté listo para enviar su función/programa, vaya a Rendu y presione la carpeta que creó haciendo lo siguiente:

-:one: git add <folder name/files in folder>
+1: git add <folder name/files in folder>

-:two: git status
+2: git status

-:three: git commit -m "any commit message you like in these strings"
+3: git commit -m "any commit message you like in these strings"

-:four: git push
+4: git push

-:five: After you git push, type `grademe` in the examshell for your project to be evaluated.
+5: After you git push, type `grademe` in the examshell for your project to be evaluated.

 <br>